-The importance and impact of GDPR is undeniable, with severe penalties in case of a breach.
+The impact of GDPR is undeniable, with severe penalties in case of a breach.
 The GDPR fine can go up to €20 million or 4% of the organization’s global annual revenue (whichever is higher in value).
 Between January 2020 and January 2021, fines equaling €158.5 million have been imposed on organizations that have breached GDPR in some form.

 At first glance, GDPR might seem like a looming giant that is impossible to conquer.
 However, breaking down its implementation into smaller parts makes it feel less intimidating.
 Today, our aim is to discuss the implications of a crucial part of GDPR, Article 32, which is linked to the security of personal data being processed.
 We will also discuss how data segregation and access control capabilities assist in meeting GDPR Article 32’s requirements.

 GDPR Article 32: Security of Processing

 GDPR Article 32 requires organizations to have technical and organizational security measures in place.
 The severity of these measures is based on different factors, including the degree of sensitivity of the personal data and the purpose for which it is being acquired.

 Clause 1 (b) of Article 32 states regarding data processing systems user by organizations should have:

 “The ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services.”

 This point can be broken down and further understood as following:

 Confidentiality – the surety that only authorized personnel are granted access to personal data